-- Despite attempts to tone down Hume's skepticism (with practical and naturalist interpretations), Hume's conclusions are baldly skeptical. - Both Berkeley and Hume may be read, in retrospect, as reductio arguments on the representational theory of ideas. - Berkeley shows that this theory, coupled with our sensory apparatus, gives us no reason to believe in a material world. - Hume, shows that the combination gives us no reason to believe that we have knowledge of the laws of nature. - Something has gone seriously wrong. - Kant attempts a Copernican revolution in philosophy. - The empiricists took a weak psychology into a dead end of skepticism. - Kant starts with our knowledge, and works backwards to our psychological capacities. - Transcendental arguments - We know we have knowledge of causes, and mathematics. - Our experiences are insufficient to support this knowledge. - ► So, there must be psychological capacities which support our knowledge.
+- Despite attempts to tone down Hume's skepticism (with practical and naturalist interpretations), Hume's conclusions are baldly skeptical. - Both Berkeley and Hume may be read, in retrospect, as reductio arguments on the representational theory of ideas. - Berkeley shows that this theory, coupled with our sensory apparatus, gives us no reason to believe in a material world. - Hume, shows that the combination gives us no reason to believe that we have knowledge of the laws of nature. - Something has gone seriously wrong. - Kant attempts a Copernican revolution in philosophy. - The empiricists followed a weak psychology into a dead end of skepticism. - Kant starts with our knowledge, a denial of skepticism, and works backwards to our psychological capacities. - Transcendental arguments - We know we have knowledge of causes, the self, and mathematics. - Our bare experiences are insufficient to support this knowledge. - ► So, there must be psychological capacities which support our knowledge.